 Consumers are always looking to experts for guidance and inspiration.
-Bloggers, social influencers (on Instagram, Snapchat, etc) can influence others to use their purchasing power on buy.
+Bloggers, social influencers (on Instagram, Snapchat, etc) can influence others to use their purchasing power to buy.
 These experts, or social stars, are called influencers.

 To engage with their audiences, today most of the times brands need to reach out influencers so they can have a connection with their target groups.